HarunMbaabu/Data-Science-For-EveryOne/README.md

 2).
 Project 2.

-In week 3, we performed time series modeling on the Craigslist vehicles dataset, which is available on Kaggle at https://www.kaggle.com/datasets/mbaabuharun/craigslist-vehicles.
+In week 4, we performed time series modeling on the Craigslist vehicles dataset, which is available on Kaggle at https://www.kaggle.com/datasets/mbaabuharun/craigslist-vehicles.
 This project builds on that work.
 You will need to download the dataset, copy the data using SQL to a local PostgreSQL database, move the data from your local database to Snowflake, perform data transformation with DBT (data build tool), and use your preferred data visualization tool to create a report and dashboard.

 ---

-## **To be eligible for a certificate of completion, you must write five articles of at least 400 words each and complete all five projects.
+## **To be eligible for a certificate of completion, you must write four articles of at least 400 words each and complete all four projects.
 I know you can do this!
 You are a talented nerds and I believe in you.
 Writing these articles will help you improve your writing skills and learn a lot about the subject matter.
 They will also be a valuable addition to your portfolio.**